 Designating a couple giver

 Working within the Givers section of the Giving module, select Edit the giver.
 Scroll down the giver profile and tick Couple i.e. this giver represents a couple, not an individual.

-If the giver is linked, their linked spouse's name from the Address Book will be pre-populated into the form.
-In this example, Gemma is linked to Peter in the Address Book (with a marital status of "Married").
+If the giver is In the Address Book, their linked spouse's name from the Address Book will be pre-populated into the form and cannot be further edited.
+In this example, Fi is linked to Paul in the Address Book (with a marital status of "Married").

-If the giver is unlinked, the spouse's First Name and Last Name fields will be empty - enter the giver's spouse's name.
+If the giver is Not in the Address Book, the spouse's First Name and Last Name fields will be empty - enter the giver's spouse's name (required).

 When producing a Statement of Donations the couple giver statement is addressed to the couple, summarising their joint donations and, for UK customers only, the total Gift Aid reclaimable on those donations.
 The statement shows the Gift Aid Claimed - which may be different to the amount shown Claimable in the list of donations - perhaps if some of the claimable donations have not yet been included in a claim.
-The statement is intended to only show a breakdown of the Gift Aid Claimed as at the time of producing the statement.
+The statement is intended to only show a breakdown of the Gift Aid Claimed at the time of producing the statement.
 For couple givers, this is broken down for each partner based on the total of the underlying Gift Aid Split of each donation.

-Note, for UK customers producing a Gift Aid claim; if a claim contains donations with a Gift Aid Split specified (because a giver was a couple at the time of adding the donations) but the "Couple" status was subsequently disabled, a warning message is surfaced during the claim review process explaining that those donations will need to first be removed from the claim before the claim can be finalised.
+Note, for UK customers producing a Gift Aid claim; if an unsubmitted claim contains donations with a Gift Aid Split specified (because a giver was a couple at the time of adding the donations) but the Couple status was subsequently disabled, a warning message is surfaced during the claim review process explaining that those donations will need to first be removed from the claim before the claim can be finalised.